A Generalized Richardson Number Diagnostic for Turbulence in the Free Atmosphere

 A new Richardson number formulation, $Ri_{\mathrm{new}}$, has been developed based on the turbulent kinetic energy budget, explicitly incorporating the contributions of vertical and horizontal wind shear to TKE production.
 Unlike the classical gradient Richardson number $Ri_{\mathrm{old}}$, which accounts only for vertical wind shear, $Ri_{\mathrm{new}}$ includes horizontal deformation and divergence, weighted by the ratio of horizontal to vertical eddy viscosities ($K_{mh}/K_{mv}$).
 This new formulation provides a physically based diagnostic for flow regimes in which three-dimensional shear contributes to turbulence production.

-The predictive skill of $Ri_{\mathrm{new}}$ was evaluated using more than 247 million turbulence reports from 2017--2024.
+The diagnostic skill of $Ri_{\mathrm{new}}$ was evaluated using more than 247 million turbulence reports from 2017--2024.
 Across a wide range of turbulence intensity thresholds, including light-, moderate-, and severe-or-greater turbulence, $Ri_{\mathrm{new}}$ consistently outperforms both $Ri_{\mathrm{old}}$ and the widely used Turbulence Index~1 (TI1).
 These improvements are robust across various statistical performance metrics, including ROC-based AUC, probability of detection at operationally relevant false-alarm rates, and the true skill statistic (TSS).
 On average, $Ri_{\mathrm{new}}$ increases AUC by approximately 0.03–0.05 relative to $Ri_{\mathrm{old}}$, and by about 0.02–0.04 relative to the TI1 index.